ericmagnuson/profiler/README.md

 ### Profiler

-Set this option to `FALSE` to disable the profiler.
+Set this option to `FALSE` to disable Profiler.
 By default, it is `NULL`, which makes the profiler refer to the app debug option in `config/app.php`.

 ```php
 // config.php
 'profiler' => NULL
 ```

-If you wish to disable the profiler during your application, just do:
+If you wish to disable Profiler during your application, just do:

 ```php
 Config::set('profiler::profiler', FALSE);